elaineliuwang/connexions-tutoring/README.md

 One can use "right click" and "open with live server" to make sure the website looks good before committing and pushing.
 One can use "command slash" to comment or uncomment a block of text.
 No longer are the days of painstaking arrows!
 Make sure to commit and push if you want one's changes to be published.
+When closing the app after completing one's daily work, one can close the app after saving and committing/pushing.